 You don't have to do anything to receive a message except have the radio turned on and listening to 144.390 MHz with the TNC in APRS mode.
 To view sent and received messages, press the MSG button...
 4 on the keypad.
 It is useful to have sound enabled to alert you to a received message.
 See above.
 You can scroll up and down the list with the joystick.
 An arrow pointing to or from a callsign indicates if the message was sent to or from the station shown.
 Press OK (right on the joystick) to view a message.

 UI-View32 is a Windows based APRS client.
 You can download it from www.ui-view.net.
 The author Roger G4IDE became a silent key in 2004.
 There are other APRS clients.
 Only one other is in active development and making improvements.
-UI-View is still the "gold standard" and nearly eight years later, nothing has leapt to the forefront to take it's place.
+UI-View is still the "gold standard" and nearly sixteen years later, nothing has leapt to the forefront to take it's place.
 I have been hosting the UI-View web site since Roger passed away.
 In many ways, the website has been frozen in time.
 One of these days, I'll get in there and do a write-up on suggested APRS paths to reflect current practices.

 UI-View can be used with static maps.
 There is also the PA7RHM map server that will fetch maps via the Internet.
 It does work, but it can be a bit slow updating the map as you zoom in and out.
 The nice way to go is the $50 Precision Mapping from Undertow Software.
 It gives you street level mapping for all of North America, plus ways to incorporate underlays to make it useful in other parts of the world.